Gokyo Lakes with Renjo La Pass Trek

 • Accommodation3-Star Hotel

-You will have an early morning flight from Lukla to Kathmandu full of Scenic views.
-However, whether in the Himalayas is unpredictable.
-So there is always a possibility of flight delay.
-Once you get to Kathmandu, you can roam around the streets of Thamel and explore souvenirs, or go shopping, etc. You can explore the cafes and restaurants around.
+You will have an early morning flight from Lukla to Kathmandu, just as scenic as the first time.
+Weather in the Himalayas is unpredictable and there is always a possibility of flight delay, so expect sudden changes in the schedule.
+Once you get to Kathmandu, you can roam around the streets of Thamel and surf through souvenirs, go shopping, visit a spa, etc.

 Day 13:Departure